Managing the GenerationsBack to Course Guide

 - Formulating and proposing organizational programs to enhance generational understanding.

-- Evaluating current best practices on how to manage and bridge generations in the workplace.
+- Evaluating current best practices on how to manage and bridge generation gaps in the workplace.

 - Analyzing workplace rewards, recognition, benefits, compensation, recruiting and training programs within organizations and constructing arguments for potential changes.

 - Predicting organizational implications for a cross-generational future.

 - Developing a “game plan” organizations can use to attract, retain and develop their employees and, in so doing, transform organizations to achieve compelling business results, increased employee motivation, improved customer connections and compete globally in the marketplace.

 - Developing an action plan for working with each generation in the workplace.